stashsphere/docs/docs/index.md

 However, once an item arrives at our home, it enters a world of personal order and usually vanishes from public life.
-We may be able to share an item with a friend once in a while, but it's often difficult to establish this process in a consistent or meaningful way.
+We may be able to share an item with a friend once in a while, but it's often difficult to establish this process in a consistent way.
-Stashsphere is here to help make that process easier—by giving you a smart, organized, and shareable space for everything you and your friends own.
+StashSphere is here to help make that process easier—by giving you a smart, organized, and shareable space for everything you and your friends own.

 *Think of it as an online shop that contains all the things you and your